 When you drank a lot, you didn’t pay attention to what you ate.
 The same goes for the person with the heroin habit.
 Because drugs become a focal point in dependency, healthy living takes a backseat.
 As a result, you start feeling lethargic, tired, and run down.

 But the drug temporarily picks you up.
 Then, when the cravings come again, you eat what makes you happy.
 Your diet probably included a lot of pre-packaged meals, junk food, and take-out.

-Some Drugs Rob the Body of Nutrients
+Addiction Robs the Body of Nutrients

 Substance abuse doesn’t just contribute to poor dietary choices.
 It also leads to vitamin deficiencies.
 Some drugs suppress your appetite, which prevents you from nourishing your body when it needs it.
 Alcohol blocks the absorption of thiamine, which leads to organ and brain damage.

 For example, opioid abuse slows metabolism.
 Digestion becomes sluggish.
 You’ll see this in bouts of constipation.
 At San Antonio Recovery Center, therapists recognize the vital aspect of nutritional therapy for people in active recovery.
 We understand the connection between nutrition and addiction, and we can teach you about foods for recovery.